MarcosLottDito/redux/README.md

 ## conclusion

-in conclusion, redux is a powerful state management library that helps you maintain and control the state of your React application.
-It allows you to create a `store` to store your global states, use `reducers` to manage these states, use `dispatch` to update them, and use `selectors` to access and display the stored data. this structured approach simplifies state management and enhances the organization of your code, making it easier to develop and maintain complex applications.
+in conclusion, redux is a powerful state management library that helps you maintain and control the state of your react application. it allows you to create a `store` to store your global states, use `reducers` to manage these states, use `dispatch` to update them, and use `selectors` to access and display the stored data. this structured approach simplifies state management and enhances the organization of your code, making it easier to develop and maintain complex applications.

 i really hope that this can help you to learn a new skill or to improve your code thinking. see you later! 👋👋